pedrohaccorsi/processamento-grafico/lista 1/deliverable/readme.md

 # List 01

-This repository contains the exercicios proposed by list 01 of the subject *Programação Gráfica*.
+This repository contains the exercicios proposed by list 01 of the subject *Processamento Gráfico*.

 | ex number | source                          | executable                  |
 |-----------|---------------------------------|-----------------------------|